Seven Bielsista managers Leeds could hire to replace Marcelo Bielsa

 Such is the success and goodwill that Bielsa and his idiosyncratic methods have generated in the West Riding, however, it seems entirely plausible that the club will want to replace the Argentine with someone who approaches the game in a similar way.

-Fortunately for them, Bielsa has been hugely influential and has generated a school of coaches referred to as ‘Bielsistas’, who, to differing degrees, implement the methods El Loco pioneered.
+Bielsa has been hugely influential and has generated a school of coaches referred to as ‘Bielsistas’, who, to differing degrees, implement the methods he pioneered.

 Here, we take a look at seven managers who fit the Biesista mould and who Leeds could potentially recruit once Bielsa himself moves on, which is inevitable at some point, even if not immediately.